Cygnets Day Nursery

 All children received up to 570 hours per funded years education the term following their 3 birthday.
 Some children are in receipt of 2-year old funding which is accessible to families depending on their circumstances.
 Additional funding can be claimed for children with SEN (Special Educational Needs).
 Funding is allocated to support the individual child’s needs where necessary.
 One-to-one, support, equipment, appropriate toys to aid development.
 This is decided upon consultation with all involved to benefit the child.

-Also some Over 3’s are entitled to the EYPP to support learning for the child or adult.
+Also some Over 3’s are entitled to the EYPP to support learning for the child or additional care.

 - How is the decision made about what type and how much support my child/young person will receive?

 If your child has been observed by their Keyworker who has identified a concern through observations carried out and shared with Senco (Special Educational Needs Co-ordinator).
-This will be shared with you straight away and discussed to how we can support you and your child.
-Signed permission will be asked to contact Area Inco (Inclusion Officer) by the Management, who will then come to the Nursery to observe and report their findings to you.
+This will be shared with management and you straight away and discussed to how we can support you and your child.
+IEP's with regular observations will be put in place to see how they improve on their development with regular meetups to discuss then progress if necessary.
+A signed permission will be asked to contact Area Inco (Inclusion Officer) by the Management, who will then come to the Nursery to observe and report their findings to you.
 If necessary, your child would then be assessed and receive a report and if necessary, your child could be referred depending on their need or level of support.
 A PP (Person Plan) would then be written for your child with Parental input.
 This will be received over the term and will show what impact the support has had on your child and what should be put in place next.

 - How are parents involved in the setting/school/college?
 How can I be involved?